Swimmer Expectations and Information

 TECH DAY/TECH WEEK

-Attendance at Tech Day is required, and attendance at the additional rehearsals is heavily encouraged and might be required by your scene’s directors.
+Attendance at Tech Day is required, and additional rehearsals are highly encouraged and may be required by scene directors.

 SHOWTIME, BABY!